First and second order semi-strong interaction in reaction-diffusion systems: Standard forms for semi-strong interaction

-\paragraph{The linear case} This case requires $V_1\equiv 0$, which means for \eqref{e:fst-lg-v} that $G^\rmf(U_0,0)\neq 0$ or else $E(U_0,0;0)=0$.
-Note that solvability in this case implicit in Hypothesis~\ref{h:main}.
-Going back to the $U$-equation, we find that the leading order large scale problem reads
+\paragraph{The linear case} Recall that the right hand side of \eqref{e:fst-lg-v} is $\eps\partial_t V$, so that $V_0\equiv V_1\equiv0$ means it is $\calO(\eps^3)$.
+Therefore, \eqref{e:fst-lg-v} at order $\eps^2$ yields an algebraic solvability condition (solvable by Hypothesis~\ref{h:main}) with $E=0$ whenever $G^\rmf=0$.
+Substituting the corresponding solution $V_2$ back to the $U$-equation, gives the leading order large scale problem

-where $F_*^\rmf$ is the leading order correction from the solution of the $V$-equation at order $\eps^2$, that is $V_2$, compare \eqref{e:slowlarge}.
-The correction term $F_*^\rmf$ only depends on $F^\rmf$, $G^\rmf$, and vanishes if either of these does, which holds in all cases analysed in the literature.
+with suitable $F_*^\rmf$ analogous to \eqref{e:slowlarge}.
+The correction term $F_*^\rmf$ only depends on $F^\rmf$, $G^\rmf$ and $E$ at $V=0$, and vanishes if either of these does.